GOP support for same-sex marriage protections builds in U.S. Senate - NewsBreak

 Thomas opinion

-The U.S. Supreme Court’s ruling overturning the nationwide right to an abortion last month included a separate opinion from Associate Justice Clarence Thomas, in which he wrote the justices “should reconsider all of this Court’s substantive due process precedents” that applied the same legal reasoning that was used in Roe v.
+The U.S. Supreme Court’s ruling overturning the nationwide right to an abortion last month included a separate opinion from Thomas in which he wrote the justices “should reconsider all of this Court’s substantive due process precedents” that applied the same legal reasoning that was used in Roe v.
 Wade.

 Thomas specified three cases he believes are ripe to be overturned, including Griswold v.
 Connecticut, which recognized a married couple’s right to use contraception; Lawrence v.
 Texas, which legalized adult private consensual sexual relationships; and Obergefell v.
 Hodges, which legalized same-sex marriage.